-Exchange differences are generally recognised in profit or loss, except exchange differences arising from the translation of the following item which is recognised in OCI:
+Exchange differences are generally recognized in profit or loss, except exchange differences arising from the translation of the following item which are recognized in OCI:

-- Qualifying cash flow hedges to the extent that the hedges are effective.
+Qualifying cash flow hedges to the extent that the hedges are effective.

 C. Employee benefits